New Year’s Resolution #3: Run an official 5K race in under 30 minutes.

 I’ve done this before — run 5K (3.1 miles) in under 30 minutes, that is.
 I know I can do it again.
 But it’s going to take a lot of work.
 As I wrote last month, I had been sitting on my butt for the past seven years.
 So, I have to break this resolution down into sub-goals.

 1) Run 3.1 miles without walking… at whatever speed.
 I’m almost there!
-8 weeks ago, I started the Couch to 5K (aka C25K) training program, which starts… Read the rest
+8 weeks ago, I started the Couch to 5K (aka C25K) training program, which starts off with 60 seconds… Read the rest

 In October, when Kathryn Palumbo first contacted me on Twitter from @YouAsAMachine, I thought, “Who the heck is this woman with the ripped abs and the funny Twitter handle?
 And why would someone like this be tweeting me, a totally out of shape but committed plastic-free activist?”
 I’m not exactly sure why I thought it was strange except that I don’t know any fitness trainer type people, and I guess I had this pre-conceived idea that they all wore Spandex, lived on bottled water and energy bars, and spent so much time in the gym they didn’t have time to care about the environment.

 So, I was blown away by Kathryn’s article, “You As An Environmentally Conscious Consumer.”
 Here are a few excerpts:… Read the rest

 New Years Resolution #1: Lose the 35 pounds I’ve gained since I went plastic-free in 2007.

 Here’s me in January 2007, minutes after completing my first marathon and 6 months before I decided to go plastic-free.
 Look at all that plastic crap, including (gasp!) bottled water.
 Well, I’ve lost a heck of a lot of plastic weight since then!